SophieDufrane/PP3_Satisfaction_Survey/README.md

 9. Once App deployed, the message *Your app was successfully deployed.*

 The live link can be found here: [Moodtracker](https://satisfaction-survey-sd-a479e4d4f1cf.herokuapp.com/)

-### Inspiration

-The idea for this project was inspired by [Workhuman](https://www.workhuman.com/), a company that offers solutions to improve employee engagement and feedback mechanisms.

 ### External Libraries, Tools and Technology